Ohio Dementia & Memory Care Facilities

 Families seeking memory care options in Ohio can explore a range of facilities and services tailored to the diverse needs of their loved ones.
 Whether in urban centers or rural communities, Ohio's commitment to memory care reflects a compassionate response to the increasing prevalence of Alzheimer's and dementia.
 In navigating the landscape of memory care in Ohio, families can find reassurance in the state's dedication to providing specialized, high-quality care for individuals facing the challenges of memory-related conditions.

-On this page, you can browse through 459 Alzheimer’s and dementia options in the state of Ohio.
-Dementia and memory care costs in Ohio are $174 per day, which translates to $5,231 per month and $62,772 per year.
+On this page, you can browse through 459 dementia and Alzheimer’s options in the state of Ohio.
+Memory and dementia care costs in Ohio are $174 per day, which translates to $5,231 per month and $62,772 per year.
 The most affordable memory care locations in Ohio can be found in:

 - Shaker Heights - $149 per day